 Baby Talk - Who wants to star in show based on an movie that made almost $300 million at the box office?
 Anyone?
 Bueller?
 Wait, he's already busy.
 The premise: A single mom, a wannabe boyfried, a baby whose thoughts can be heard...just like the movie, right?
 Well, the producers thought it best to not confuse the audience and changed the name from the original and the sequel, Look Who's Talking Too, that hit theaters the summer before the TV series release.
 WHAT??!!
 You don't want to associate it with a multi-million dollar movie??
 Series star Connie Sellecca saw the writing on the wall a couple episodes in to taping the series and quit.
 It caused quite a stir but it wasn't a big enough red flag for ABC to cancel the show.
 They hired Julia Duffy and pushed back the debut from the fall of 1990 to the spring of 1991.
 After the first season, Duffy and George Clooney left the show, opening the door for Scott Baio...and they still re-upped the show for another excruciating season!
 I guess the execs at ABC needed a big red "cancel show" button on their desks to make this show die a little sooner.
 Sequel that should've happened...wait, a sequel DID happen!
 WHY, ABC?
 WHY??!!

-As much as I hate 1990 just for the fact that it ended the 80s, going through this list just makes me hate it more.
-Well at least they left some the beloved 80s movies alone, like Back To The Future, Bill & Ted's Excellent Adventure, Rambo, and Robocop...they made animated series out of those?
-REALLY??!!
-Just when you thought it was safe to love TV again, it sounds like another round of torturing 80s movies.
+As much as I hate 1990 just for the fact that it ended the '80s, going through this list just makes me hate it more.
+Well at least they left some the beloved '80s movies alone, like Back To The Future, Bill & Ted's Excellent Adventure, Rambo, and Robocop...wait, they made animated series out of those?
+Just when you thought cartoons were safe, it sounds like another round of torturing '80s movies.